 Consensus will often prove not to be a viable option.
 Therefore a backup is usually needed majority vote is a suitable backup.
 Majority voting is rarely ever used as the primary decision-making method.

 - The decision can be made with a less watered-down solution

 - The speed of the decision can be increased following a lengthy consensus process

 - Voting creates winners and losers

-It is a rarity when a diverse team is asked to decide that 100% agreement is ever truly reached.
-Thus it is strongly recommended that this method should never be used, not even as a back-up.
+When a diverse team is asked to decide that a 100% agreement is ever indeed reached, it is a rarity.
+Thus it is strongly recommended that this method should never be used, not even as a backup.